 Here’s the thing: it doesn’t have to.
 When approached from the right angle, design systems can fit seamlessly into what you’re already doing.
 Gather the brand guidelines you already have, consider the assets or website structures you repeatedly use, and use them as a database without the frills.
 Or, if you want to explore more complex systems, programs like Zeroheight and Backlight help you dive into the code and experiment.

 Like most aspects of a nonprofit’s brand, design systems aren’t an endpoint.
 They’re ongoing and should be frequently evaluated to ensure that they maintain brand cohesion.
-But you’ve gotta start somewhere, and to that effect, our Director of Strategy & UX Paul Sternberg and Director of Technology Abel Thomas have pulled together resources to get you started on your digital design system journey—whether that be starting from scratch or looking at basic frameworks to use as building blocks for future systems.
+But you’ve gotta start somewhere, and to that effect, our Director of Strategy & UX Paul Sternberg has pulled together resources to get you started on your digital design system journey—whether that be starting from scratch or looking at basic frameworks to use as building blocks for future systems.

 Design Systems 101